albertobraschi/radiant-ray-extension/HELP_admin.markdown

 Installing extensions
 ---

 Under the hood Ray uses `git` or the Ruby HTTP library to install extensions from GitHub.
 You'll need `git` installed and in your `PATH` for Ray to use it.
+Additionally, if Ray notices that you're managing your Radiant application with `git` then it will decide to pull extensions in as submodules instead of a regular clone.

 ####Installation variables